 The Ontario Securities Commission (OSC) contributes to the international securities regulatory agenda by actively participating in international organizations and committees.
 The OSC’s international activities are focused on developing financial stability and other standards, information sharing, and co-operation on cross-border enforcement initiatives.
 These are key areas where collaboration with international partners is critical for protecting the interests of investors and the integrity of our markets.

-The OSC actively participates in international organizations such as the International Organization of Securities Commissions (IOSCO), the North American Securities Administrators Association (NASAA) and the Council of Securities Regulators of the Americas (COSRA) to better position it regarding the detection, investigation and enforcement of securities offences, development of regulatory policy, and monitoring of emerging issues.
+The OSC actively participates in international organizations such as the International Organization of Securities Commissions (IOSCO), the North American Securities Administrators Association (NASAA) and the Council of Securities Regulators of the Americas (COSRA) to better position the OSC regarding the detection, investigation and enforcement of securities offences, development of regulatory policy, and monitoring of emerging issues.
 Collaboration with international partners is critical for protecting the interests of investors and the integrity of our Canadian markets.

 IOSCO Board, Committees and Working Groups